LorneWhiteway/lfi_project/README.md

 ### expand_shell_script.py

-This script creates shell scripts that can act on a specified range.
+This script creates shell scripts.
 Specify the name of a 'template' shell script; this script may contain the special string "{}" in various places, in which case a new shell script will be created containing repeats of the template with "{}" replaced by specified integers (zero padded to length three).
 Syntax:
 ```
 expand_shell_script.py original_shell_script_file_name new_shell_script_file_name list_of_jobs...